IPO Definition: Meaning in Trading and Investing

 IPO Definition: What It Means in Trading and Investing

-IPO most commonly refers to an Initial Public Offering (IPO): the process where a private company offers shares to the public for the first time and becomes listed on a stock exchange.
-In plain terms, it is the “first day the market can buy the company’s stock,” and the pricing mechanism shifts from negotiated private valuations to continuous public trading.
+IPO stands for an Initial Public Offering: the process where a private company sells shares to the public for the first time and becomes listed on a stock exchange.
+In plain terms, it is a “going public” event that converts private ownership into publicly traded equity with a market price discovered through investor demand.

 Disclaimer: This content is for educational purposes only.